differsc/Zhuangzi-and-taoism/README.md

 # Zhuangzi-and-taoism
+## project description
-* The project is about Zhuangzi and taoism and possibly confucian.
+* This project is a website that explores the philosophical teachings of Zhuangzi and Taoism.
+* It includes articles, quotes, and other resources that provide an introduction to these schools of thought and explore their relevance to confucian ideas.

+## Acknowledgments:
+* Thanks to ctext project for the original text.